 In the mid 1980’s the original UT Boathouse was torn down.
 At the same time, the Florida State Fair, which occupied land now known as part of UT, was moving to its present location.
 TRC was able to utilize the old fairground buildings to house their equipment.

 Following being housed at the old fairgrounds, TRC made a move to an old bridge repair building under the Boulevard Bridge.
 This facility use was at no cost to the club, which made it tolerable to use a cement block that slanted towards the river as a dock!
 This was to be a temporary solution for TRC as attempts were being made to obtain a boathouse to call their own.
 TRC made this location home for 9 years, spiffing up the place for its members by installing shower and toilet facilities over the years.

 In the meantime, back at UT, the administration was considering dropping the crew program from its sports line up.
-Not wanting to see this happen, a TRC member approached the president of UT.
-They asked if TRC raised $100,000.00 would UT match it and build a new boathouse, therefore strengthening their crew program.
+Not wanting to see this happen, a TRC member approached the President of UT and asked if TRC raised $100,000.00, would UT match it to build a new boathouse, therefore strengthening their crew program.
 This challenge was accepted and more than met!
 Altogether, TRC members raised $275,000 and a new boathouse was built, McNeel Boathouse.

 A few years later the UT crew coach invited TRC back to the UT campus for a partnership in the McNeel boathouse.
 UT believed that TRC dues would help fund the UT crew program.
 This was a win-win!
 Including the $275,000 that was raised, TRC has contributed over $500,000 to UT.
 The excitement of this partnership grew TRC to over 100 members.

 Tampa Rowing Club was not always just recreational.
 From the inception of TRC through the 1990’s, TRC members were competitive.
 Participating in regattas across North America.
 Our competitive members made TRC proud and put the club on the map by continuously medaling at these events.